kyclark/abe487/lab/week10/problems.md

 Remember: wget is not a crime (cf. Aaron Schwartz)

+NB: You probably found on the "obese/lean" project that you cannot add large files to Github.
+To will prevent Git from adding files matching the patterns you determine, create a ".gitignore" file in your "week10" directory like this:

+    $ cat .gitignore
+    uniprot*

 Use "Bio::SeqIO" and "Bio::DB::Fasta" to write a Perl script to retrieve all IDs from a FASTA file matching a given pattern using a regular expression match.